ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ## Input and Control

 <br>
-1. Back inside our create function, lets call `this` game instances `input.keybord.addKey` and `this.input.keyboard.createCursorKeys`.
-This will add these keys to our gameInstance letting it know to watch these keys for events.
+1. Inside our create function, call `this` game instances `input.keybord.addKey` and `this.input.keyboard.createCursorKeys` to add these keys to our gameInstance.
+This lets it know to watch these keys for events.

 ``` JS title="game.js" linenums="1" hl_lines="4-5 9"